 One of the loveliest woodland plants is the fern.
-We have almost 20 species native to Illinois and we’re very excited to offer these this spring.
+We have almost 20 species native to Illinois and we’re very excited to offer some in the nursery.
 Ferns add a particular grace to shade gardens or woodland areas and blend well with wildflowers and sedges.
-Our ferns are still growing, but will be ready in a few weeks for pick up or delivery.

 Northern Maidenhair Fern (Adiantum pedatum)